jazzband/django-newsletter/README.rst

 Please to note that the unittests (or actually, Django) currently requires a `404.html` in your `templates` directory in order to be able to test 404 responses.

-TODO
-====
-* Add a separate submission queue view in the admin instead of the modded edit view, which is confusing to the user.
-* Finish front end for article ordering from admin.
-* Write tests for: template syntax checking, ordering of articles in a message.
-* Extend subscription models to allow for mail deliverability feedback.
-* Refactor default contact email out of the templates.
-* If you have an e-mail address the username can be found.
-Depending on the usage this should be fixed.

 License
 =======